-- Select the Send e-mail notifications about the operation state check box. - Enter the e-mail address in the E-mail address field.
-You can enter several e-mail addresses in a semicolon-delimited format. - Enter the outgoing mail server (SMTP) in the Outgoing mail server (SMTP) field. - Set the port of the outgoing mail server.
-By default the port is set to 25. - Enter the user name in the User name field. - Enter the password in the Password field. - To check whether your settings are correct, click the Send test message button.
+- 1. Select the Send e-mail notifications about the operation state check box. - 2.
+Configure email settings:

+- Enter the email address in the To field.
+You can enter several email addresses in a semicolon-delimited format. - Enter the outgoing mail server (SMTP) in the Outgoing mail server (SMTP) field. - Set the port of the outgoing mail server.
+By default the port is set to 25. - If required, select the SMTP authentication check box, and then enter the user name and password in the corresponding fields. - 3.
+To check whether your settings are correct, click the Send test message button.